 In the study, the posttest scores of the students in the experimental and control groups were analyzed separately on a university basis.
-The reading and writing pretest results of the U1 and U2 experimental and control groups were analyzed separately, and the reading and writing posttest results of U1 and U2 experimental and control groups were analyzed separately, and the reading swere analyzed separately, and data on the development of reading comprehension and writing skills were obtained.
+The reading and writing pretest results of the U1 and U2 experimental and control groups were analyzed separately, and the reading and writing posttest results of U1 and U2 experimental and control groups were analyzed separately, and data on the development of reading comprehension and writing skills were obtained.